Use Images to Fill An Excel Chart: Getting Started

 A window will open with various formatting options.
 Go to “Fill” and then the “Picture” or “Picture or Texture” tab, depending on your version of Excel.
 Click on the button that says “Choose a Picture…” You can choose from a library of stock images, or select a picture from anywhere on your computer.

 For our example, we set up a simple chart that accounts for a number of vegetables tracked monthly over a 6-month period.
 Instead of a solid color for the Carrot data series, we want to replace it with an image of a carrot.
-To do so, we simply followed the instructions above, choosing “Picture or Text Fill” and then browsing to the carrot image that was saved in our Documents folder, for use in this chart.
+To do so, we simply followed the instructions above, choosing “Picture or Text Fill” and then browsing to the carrot image that was saved in our Documents folder.

 And voila, with a few simple clicks, our standard chart has been spiced up with a bit of creativity.
 (Now that you know how to use images to fill an Excel chart, you might not be able to stop!)